What's new in HTML 5.2 and HTML 5.3?

 <!DOCTYPE html>

-Note that this candidate is marked as "at risk" which means that it could potentially be dropped from the spec entirely.
+Note that this candidate is marked as “at risk,” meaning it could be dropped from the spec entirely.

-There are additional changes which can be tracked by consulting the specification page.
+More changes can be tracked by consulting the specification page.